Phi Lambda Upsilon: Membership

-Honorary membership is the highest honor the Society may bestow upon an individual.
-Honorary members are scientists of national or international reputation in a field of chemistry and are chosen by a vote of the chapters.
-Regular membership in the Society in no way precludes later election to honorary membership.
-This honor has been bestowed upon only two hundred and ten individuals in the ninety-five year history of the Society.
-The roll of honorary members includes the names of prominent American and foreign chemists, including virtually all American Nobel Laureates in Chemistry.
+Honorary membership is the highest honor the Society bestows upon an individual.
+Honorary members are scientists of national or international reputation and are chosen by a vote of the chapters.
+Regular membership does not preclude later election to honorary membership.
+This honor has been bestowed upon 210 individuals as of 2004 The roll of honorary members includes the names of prominent American and foreign chemists, including virtually all American Nobel Laureates in Chemistry.